SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow - simplified/SAP Process Automation/2 Create Automation/spa-dox-create-automation.md

    ![1-png](1.png)

 2. A pop up will appear to configure the Desktop Agent version.
 Do the following in the pop up:
     - From the dropdown, select the version of the Desktop Agent installed on your machine.
+During the exercise we would use version **2.0.26**; so please select it.
     - Choose **Confirm**.

     > It would be with suffix as **Registered**.